The Quantum Rashomon Effect: A Strengthened Frauchiger-Renner Argument: Conclusion

 This failure can be taken in two distinct senses, with no firm commitment to either entailed by the idea of epistemic horizons itself.
 First, one can take this `fracturing' of reality in an ontic sense---there really are distinct, only partially overlapping realities out there, which are faithfully captured by the quantum formalism.
 This approach might be associated with the consistent histories framework \cite{griffiths2014new}, or the relational interpretation \cite{rovelli1996relational}.
 The second is, then, its epistemic counterpart---stipulating that while there might be a single reality out there, all we have access to is a collection of incomplete, partial, yet jointly necessary descriptions thereof.
 On this latter sort of view, perhaps most closely related to QBism \cite{fuchs2014introduction} or the informational interpretation of Bub and Pitowsky \cite{bub2010two,bub2020two}, the world outruns our ability to create descriptions of it---there is no all-encompassing model of the `whole world', in itself, no complete atlas of its geography, but merely many local maps, patched together, and overlapping only partially.

-In the last consequence, this comes down to a difference in attitude towards those measurement results for which $f(n,k)$ yields no value---with the ontic view holding that therefore, these values do not exist, and the epistemic view asserting that they simply cannot be predicted.
+In the last consequence, this comes down to a difference in attitude towards those measurement results for which the epistemic horizon prohibits the association of a definite value---with the ontic view holding that therefore, these values do not exist, and the epistemic view asserting that they simply cannot be predicted.
 While no conclusive decision between these alternatives is possible on the basis of the preceding arguments, the more modest approach might be not to expect Mother Nature to be constrained by the limits of our perspective.